2i2c-org/infrastructure/docs/howto/features/ephemeral.md

          # We still don't want to have per-user storage
          type: none
          extraVolumes:
+           # We include the dev-shm extraVolume as the list of extraVolumes from base hub will be overwritten
+           - name: dev-shm
+             emptyDir:
+               medium: Memory
            - name: shared-dir-pvc
              persistentVolumeClaim:
                # The name of the PVC setup by nfs.yaml for the ephemeral hub to use
                claimName: home-nfs
          extraVolumeMounts:
+           # We include the dev-shm extraVolumeMount as the list of extraVolumeMounts from base hub will be overwritten
+           - name: dev-shm
+             mountPath: /dev/shm
            - name: shared-dir-pvc
              mountPath: /home/jovyan/shared
              subPath: _shared